vistle/vistle.github.io/docs/architecture/index.md

 Already COVISE implements a fully distributed visualization pipeline: modules running on arbitrary systems can be chained together in any order.
 Each module is mapped to a separate operating system process.
-Data objects to be transfered to other modules are created in shared memory.
+Data objects to be transferred to other modules are created in shared memory.
 They are transferred as needed to other systems transparently to the module programmer.
 Because of its multi-process architecture, task parallelism is inherent to the system.
 The most significant short-coming is the lack of data-parallelism in distributed memory systems.